yourfriendfitz/slack-cannon/README.md

 This is where we come in!
 We have a team filled with people that love to socialize, and we wanted to find a way to solve this problem for our current workspace.

-We have created a simple communication platform for members of the community designed in a way to promote socialization between the members.
+We have created a simple communication platform for members of the community designed in a way to promote socialization between each other.

 ![Front News Page](front-page-screenshot.png)
 ## Features